YazanShannak/DockerTutorial/Let's Play with docker!.md

 ## My First Docker Image (hello-world)

-Docker hello-world image is an introductory image that introduces the user to the performed processes by docker to run a container from a certain image, to run Hello-world image type this command in your PowerShell or terminal window :
+Docker hello-world image is an introductory image that introduces the user to the performed processes by docker to run a container from a certain image, to run `hello-world` image type this command in your PowerShell or terminal window :

 ```
 docker run hello-world